 Commons)

-Are there plans to charge for using the Blackwall Tunnel?
+Will I have to pay for for using the Blackwall Tunnel and Silvertown Tunnel?

-Yes, there is a plan to introduce a toll for the Blackwall and Silvertown tunnels from 2025.
-The toll will be introduced when the Silvertown tunnel opens.
-The Silvertown Tunnel is a new tunnel being constructed under the Thames linking Silvertown to the Greenwich Peninsula in East London.
+Yes, a toll for the Blackwall and Silvertown tunnels will be introduced from April 2025 - when the Silvertown tunnel opens.
+The Silvertown Tunnel is a new tunnel running under the Thames linking Silvertown to the Greenwich Peninsula in East London.

 When will the toll be active?

-The toll will be active from 6am until 10pm, according to reports.
+The toll will be active from 6am until 10pm.
 This will be in line with other crossings, such as the Dartford Crossing and upcoming Silvertown Tunnel.

 Additionally, the ULEZ charge will apply as normal for drivers using the Blackwall Tunnel.